narengan/cis/rate-limiting.md

 Bypass lets you create the equivalent of a whitelist or exception for a set of URLs.
 No actions trigger for those URLs, even if the Rate Limiting rule is matched.

 ## Protect login
-Protect login creates a standard rule that protects login pages against brute force attacks.
+Protect login creates a standard rule that protects login pages against brute-force attacks.
 Clients attempting to log in more than 5 times in 5 minutes will be blocked for 15 minutes.

 Enter a name for the rule, and the login URL.